tsmith512/blogpost-email/README.md

 ```

-Now we have functions that can be run on a regular basis, so let's do so.
+Now I have two functions that can be run on a regular basis, so let's do so.
 Under the "Resources" menu, click "Current project's triggers" and add these:

 ![Triggers](images/gscript-triggers.png)